Please click here to go to the new location.

 If you are giving up your pet because of a behavior problem, such as roaming, barking, scratching or fighting, please talk with us.
 We can either offer some tried and true suggestions, or refer you to knowledgeable trainers in the area.
 Low-cost dog obedience classes are offered in Palo Alto.

 Please don't leave a pet outside the shelter when we are not open.
-Not only is this very dangerous for the pet, but its chances of being adopted are significantly better if you provide us with the information we'll ask of you when you surrender the pet.
+Not only is this very dangerous for the pet, it is illegal.
+The chances of your animal being adopted are significantly better if you provide us with the information we'll ask of you when you surrender the pet.
 Please also see the related topics How Long Do We Keep Animals and Euthanasia.

 Tips for Finding a Home for Your Pet

-(If you found the animal, please first be sure it is truly homeless, and not simply lost.
+- If you found the animal, please first be sure it is truly homeless, and not simply lost.
 Make every effort to locate the animal's owner before you place it in a new home.
-Call or visit local shelters to complete "found pet" reports.)
+By law, you must call or visit local shelters and complete a "found pet" report.